 Throughout the year, the College/Career Center offers students numerous opportunities to prepare for the ACT and SAT.
 These standardized tests are required by most colleges and universities, and are used to make admissions decisions.
 For more information about these tests and test prep classes, visit College Test Prep

 The College/Career Center has a wealth of financial aid resources for students, including information and assistance with FAFSA, Oklahoma’s Promise, and scholarships.
-In addition to the resources listed on the scholarships and financial aid section of our website, students can find a list of scholarships in Naviance.
+For other resources, students should visit the scholarships and financial aid section of our website.
 College can be expensive, but no matter a student’s financial situation, it is possible for them to go to college or trade school!

-Union’s Job Shadow program offers students the opportunity to spend two hours of their school day on-site with local professionals in the career field of their choice.
+Union’s job shadowing program offers students the opportunity to spend two hours of each school day learning about a career they are interested in pursuing upon graduation.
 Students receive first-hand experience in the field and build a network of professional relationships.

-Students who participate in Service Learning go off-campus for two hours each day to volunteer with a local non-profit organization.
-Placements offer students valuable workplace experience.
+Students who participate in Service Learning may go off-campus for two hours each day to volunteer with a non-profit organization or work at one of Union’s school sites.
+Either way, placements offer students valuable workplace experience.

 Juniors and seniors at Union High School have the opportunity to attend classes at Tulsa Technology Center in either the morning or the afternoon.
 A Tulsa Tech admissions representative is available in the College/Career Center Monday-Thursday during the school year to assist students in choosing a program and applying for admission.
 For more details, visit our Career Tech page.